MicrosoftDocs/OfficeDocs-Support/Teams/direct-routing/sip-options-tls-certificate-issues.md

 - If the SBC FQDN is detected and recognized, the SIP proxy sends a “200 OK” message by using the same TLS connection.

-- The SIP proxy sends SIP options to the SBC FQDN that is listed in the Contact header of the SBC SIP options.
+- The SIP proxy sends SIP options to the SBC FQDN that is listed in the Contact header of the SIP options received from the SBC.

 - After receiving SIP options from the SIP proxy, the SBC responds by sending a “200 OK” message.
 This step confirms that the SBC is healthy.